 Incapacity payments are provided as compensation for loss of salary due to an incapacity for work or service because of accepted injury or disease.
-Incapacity payments normally cease at Age Pension age, but for a person within two years of turning Age Pension age when the injury or disease occurred, they can be paid for a maximum of 104 weeks.
+Incapacity payments normally cease at Age Pension age.

 Incapacity payments for all ADF members are based on the difference between the person’s normal earnings (NE) before the injury or disease occurred and his or her actual earnings.
 NE is defined differently according to the circumstances of the member.

 - a choice of either their full time ADF wage, or their full time civilian income and their part-time Reserve income — if the reservist was rendering continuous full-time service (CFTS) at the time of the injury or contraction of the disease; or

 - a combination of their civilian income and their part-time Reserve income — if the reservist was injured or contracted the disease whilst performing part time service.